-(c) Represents the performance-vesting portion of the RSUs granted on February 18, 2020 that will vest, subject to continued employment, on February 18, 2023, based on the Company's achievement of (i) compound annual TSR relative to the capitalization-weighted compound annual TSR for a pre-defined group of airlines over a three year period ending December 31, 2022, (ii) free cash flow over a three year period ending December 31, 2022, (iii) free cash flow over a three year period ending December 31, 2022 and (iii) pre-tax income margin improvement for a pre-defined group of airlines based on 2022 pre-tax income margin over a 2019 baseline.
+(d) Represents the performance-vesting portion of the RSUs granted on February 18, 2020 that will vest, subject to continued employment, on February 18, 2023, based on the Company's achievement of (i) compound annual TSR relative to the capitalization-weighted compound annual TSR for a pre-defined group of airlines over a three year period ending December 31, 2022 and (iii) pre-tax income margin improvement relative to the pre-tax income margin improvement for a pre-defined group of airlines based on 2022 pre-tax income margin over a 2019 baseline.
 The number of shares that will be issued with respect to the performance-vesting RSUs varies between 16.67% and 200% depending on the Company's performance, and no shares will be issued if threshold performance is not achieved with respect to at least one metric.
-Because such RSUs were tracking at between threshold and target performance as of December 31, 2021, in accordance with SEC rules, the target number of RSUs is shown.

-(d) Represents the performance-vesting portion of the RSUs granted on February 19, 2019 that were eligible to vest, subject to continued employment, on February 19, 2022, based on the Company's achievement of (i) a pre-tax income margin for the three years ending December 31, 2021 relative to the pre-tax income margin over the same period for a pre-defined group of airlines and (ii) compound annual TSR for the three years ending on February 18, 2022 relative to the compound annual TSR over the same period for a pre-defined group of airlines.
+Because such RSUs were tracking at between threshold and target performance as of December 31, 2021, in accordance with SEC rules, the target number of RSUs is shown. - (d) Represents the performance-vesting portion of the RSUs granted on February 19, 2019 that were eligible to vest, subject to continued employment, on February 19, 2022, based on the Company's achievement of (i) a pre-tax income margin for the three years ending December 31, 2021 relative to the pre-tax income margin over the same period for a pre-defined group of airlines and (ii) compound annual TSR for the three years ending on February 18, 2022 relative to the compound annual TSR over the same period for a pre-defined group of airlines.
 The number of shares that will be issued with respect to the performance-vesting RSUs varies between 50% and 200% depending on the Company's relative performance, and no shares will be issued if threshold performance is not achieved.
 Based on our below-threshold achievement of pre-tax income margin relative to this peer group, these RSUs were forfeited in February 2022.
-Because such RSUs were tracking below threshold performance as of December 31, 2021, in accordance with SEC rules, the threshold number of RSUs is shown.

-(e) The market value of RSUs was calculated by multiplying \$17.96, the closing price of a share of our Common Stock on December 31, 2021, by the number of unvested RSUs outstanding under the award.
+Because such RSUs were tracking below threshold performance as of December 31, 2021, in accordance with SEC rules, the threshold number of RSUs is shown. - (e) The market value of RSUs was calculated by multiplying \$17.96, the closing price of a share of our Common Stock on December 31, 2021, by the number of unvested RSUs outstanding under the award.